 Other Considerations When Buying a Motorcycle Helmet

 - Ventilation.
 In hot weather good airflow is important to keep cool.
 At the same time you want to ensure any vents on the helmet can be closed off when it’s cold and rainy.

 - There’s only so much you can do to test your helmet in a shop – so read helmet reviews of your helmet shortlist.
 These reviews will also be able to tell you how noisy the helmets are, which is a function both of the shape and finish of the product, etc.

 - Removable liners.
 These are another nice feature to look for.
 You can imagine with sweat, dirt, weather; things can dirty inside your helmet.
 The ability to remove pads and linings once in a while to clean/put in the washing machine will make your riding life more pleasant.

 - Visors.
-Your helmet visor can steam up.
-The Pinlock anti-fog system is very popular and available for a wide range of helmets.
+Your helmet visor can fog up in certain weather conditinos – no matter the claims against such are made.
+The PinLock anti-fog system is proven, and popular system available for a wide range of helmets.
 If your choice doesn’t come pre-fitted with something comparable, it will be worth investing in.

 What is a DOT Helmet Rating?